 - They don’t stay current with shifting publishing trends.
 The self-publishing industry is constantly changing.
 If you aren’t staying current with what is working (and what has stopped working) your book sales plummet and you don’t reach as wide an audience as you’d like.

 - They stick with one platform as the only source for earning income.
 Many authors stay with Amazon only.
 This makes sense considering they have 85% of the market for ebooks.
 And Amazon’s exclusivity program, KDP Select, makes it easy to sign over all power to the online digital giant.
 However, if you keep your eggs in one basket, what happens when that basket falls out of the tree?
 In other words, Amazon decides to make a major change to their platform overnight and, within a week, your monthly royalties get cut in half.
 Yes, it happens as we see time and time again.

 - They don’t invest in the quality of their product.
 Poorly designed book covers, sloppy editing, a boring book description…equals a product nobody wants.
-If you want to make a living writing books, invest in your book so that it sells.
+If you want to make a living writing books, invest in your book (particularly getting a good book cover) so that it sells.

 Bottom line: Write and publish consistently, write high-quality books people want to buy, expand your reach by publishing across multiple platforms, and stay up-to-speed on the latest marketing strategies that are working.

-This is the formula most successful self-published authors are using to make money with writing.
+This is the formula most successful self-published authors are using to make a living as a writer.

 Build Your Author Platform to Make Money Writing

 You, as an author and creator, needs to form the mindset that this is your business—your book business.
-Regardless if you are a part-time author looking to make some extra income, or your goal is to be a full-time author, when you start making money from your “hobby”, you are turning it into a business.
+Regardless if you are a part-time author looking to get started making some extra income, or your goal is to be a full-time author, when you start making money from your “hobby”, you are turning it into a business.